dkruythoff/dkruythoff/README.md

 # Hi, I'm Darius 👋

-I am a Frontend Architect and Senior Software Engineer with over 20 years building for the web; specializing in Vue 3, TypeScript, and the lifecycle of responsive design systems.
+I am a Frontend Architect and Senior Software Engineer with over 20 years building for the web; specializing in Vue 3, TypeScript, and design systems.

 ## 🏗️ Architectural Philosophy